4lrick/winget-web/README.md

 curl -X POST http://localhost:5173/api/sync
 ```

-3) Note: the frontend demo uses bundled sample data and does not call the API.
+3) Note: the frontend demo uses the local `data/index.json` and does not call the API unless available.
 You can interact with the API separately for your own integrations.

 Offline/local clone
 -------------------